Understand criminal behavior, the effects it has on its victims and society, and how you can help prevent it.

 This course is an overview of the establishment and function of jails and prisons and the punishment of criminals.
 Issues covered include philosophies of punishment and rehabilitation, sentencing, special prison populations, recidivism, and future challenges for the field of corrections.
 Students learn implications resulting from penology and punishment.

 This course examines the definitions, theories, and cause of victimology.
 Students learn about the criminal and civil process as it relates to victims, the social, personal, and economic impacts of crime on individuals, organizations, and society.
+Students who take PBS431 will not be able to apply this toward any program requiring CRJ431.

 You have two options for completing your online criminology program: